AndrewJBateman/angular-material-portfolio/README.md

 ## Status & To-Do List

-* Status: Working, Built for Production and Deployed to Firebase but content not finished.
+* Status: Working, Built for Production and Deployed to Firebase, waiting link to my domain.
+Content not finished.

 * To-Do: see Sections Info above.
-Update screenshots to use a table with 2 images per line.

 ## Inspiration